PBRjr/obsidian-eberron-notes/Campaign Notes/Places/The lighthouse layout for sketching.md

     - A control pedestal or lectern nearby may contain additional clues or instructions for activating the teleportation circle.

 ## Needs Development
-**Challenges and Atmosphere:**

-- **Exploration and Investigation:** Make exploration and investigation key aspects of the encounter.
-Design the castle layout with hidden passages, secret compartments, and environmental puzzles that reward curious players.
-Scatter clues throughout the location, such as partially burned research notes, cryptic symbols on walls, and remnants of magical experiments.
-These clues can be related to Baelen's research, the Day of Mourning, the Silver Flame, or even foreshadow future encounters with the LoD.

-- **Combat Encounters:** Include a few combat encounters with LoD agents who survived the initial attack or were sent to investigate the aftermath.
-These encounters can be triggered by exploration, such as disturbing a hidden chamber, or by narrative cues, such as the players being ambushed while investigating a suspicious area.
-Consider using a variety of LoD creatures, like imps, hellhounds, and even a tiefling or changeling agent posing as a survivor, to showcase the organization's diverse and deceptive tactics.

 **Information and Foreshadowing:**

 - **Baelen and the Priest:** Leave clear evidence that Baelen and the priest escaped the Lighthouse, such as a partially destroyed teleportation circle or a note mentioning their destination.
 This will pique the players' curiosity and potentially set them on a path to follow Baelen's trail.